Pairwise Covariates-adjusted Block Model for Community Detection: Spectral Clustering with Adjustment

 \end{thm}

-Inequality~(\ref{eq:error}) provides an error bound for $L_2(\hat{M},M)$.
-In sets $H_k$, the clustering accuracy of nodes can not be guaranteed.

-Theorem~\ref{main} doesn't provide us with an error bound in a straightforward form since $\xi_n$ contains $\rho_n$.
+Inequality~(\ref{eq:error}) provides an error bound for the overall relative error.
+Theorem~\ref{main} doesn't provide us with an error bound in a straightforward form since $\varrho_n$ contains $\rho_n$.
 The following corollary gives us a clearer view of the error bound in terms of model parameters.
+The condition that the maximum normalized probability equals 1 can be replaced by any constant, but we just use 1 here for simplicity, since any constant can always be absorbed into the sparsity parameter $\rho_n$.

-\begin{corollary} In addition to the conditions of Theorem~\ref{THM:SC}, assume $\bar{B}'s$ minimum absolute eigenvalue bounded below by $\tau>0$ and $\max_{kl}\bar{B}(k,l)=1$.
-Let $\hat{M}$ be the output of spectral clustering using $(1+\epsilon)$ approximate $K$-means.
+\begin{corollary} In addition to the conditions of Theorem~\ref{THM:SC}, assume that $\bar{B}'s$ minimum absolute eigenvalue bounded below is by $\tau>0$ and $\max_{kl}\bar{B}(k,l)=1$.
+Let $\hat{M}$ be the output of spectral clustering using $(1+\epsilon)$ approximate $K$-means on $A'^R$.
 For any constant $r>0$, there exists an absolute constant $C$ such that if

-then with probability at least $1-n^{-r}$,
+then with probability at least $1 - 5n^{-r} - C_{\eta} \exp(-v_{\eta} n) $,